arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ![Powering options for the Arduino Stella (portable and wireles applications)](assets/user-manual-7.png)

-***<strong>Important note:</strong> When using battery power, ensure the correct polarity when inserting the CR2032 battery into the holder.
+***__Important note:___ When using battery power, ensure the correct polarity when inserting the CR2032 battery into the holder.
 The positive (+) side should face up, away from the PCB, as shown in the image below.***

 ![Correct battery placement in the Arduino Stella (positive side facing up)](assets/user-manual-8.png)

-***<strong>Warning:</strong> When using Arduino Stella with USB-C power, remove the CR2032 battery; never power the Arduino Stella from both battery and USB simultaneously.
+***__Warning:__ When using Arduino Stella with USB-C power, remove the CR2032 battery; never power the Arduino Stella from both battery and USB simultaneously.
 The board is designed to prioritize USB power when connected.
 Removing the battery when working with USB will extend its life, ensure the most reliable operation and maximize battery lifespan.***

 ### Connecting to Your Computer